Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 The default implicit receiver is available in the scope as `this`.
 Other available receivers may be accessed using [labeled this-expressions][This-expressions].

-If an implicit receiver is available in a given scope, it may be used to call functions implicitely in that scope without using the navigation operator.
+If an implicit receiver is available in a given scope, it may be used to call functions implicitly in that scope without using the navigation operator.

 ### The forms of call-expression